4n6ir/4n6ir.github.io/_posts/2022-03-28-validating-github-webhooks.md

 webhook = re.sub(r'^sha256=', '', event['headers']['X-Hub-Signature-256'])
 ```

-Calculate the Hash-Based Message Authentication Code (HMAC) using the GitHub Webhook Secret and Event Body in a UTF-8 format to generate a SHA256 hash value.
+Calculate the Hash-Based Message Authentication Code (HMAC) using the GitHub Webhook Secret and Event Body in a UTF-8 format to generate a SHA256 hash.

 ```python
 digest = hmac.new(